Our daily lives are inundated with choices.

 At the core, now: I trust myself.
 I trust in my decisions.
 I trust that the things that light me up are leading me forward, allowing me to become more aligned with who I am and with my divine purpose on this planet.

 In this virtual classroom, I guide other women into the fiery depths of their own beautiful spirits.
 I am a beacon and a permission-granting rabble-rouser.

 I love: gem tones, magical realism, birds of prey, stripes, padlocks, sparkle, and songs that I know all of the words to, sung at top volume in my car.

 And, above all else, I am so grateful that you found your way here.

 In this life, there are very few things that you have to do.

-This life is built upon the foundation of radical self-responsibility.
+This life is built upon the internal infrastructure of radical self-responsibility.

 I hold space for their brilliance.
 I witness their becoming.

 I consider this work to be part midwife and part divine party coordinator.
 Support staff.
 Hype man.
 Guide.
 Intuit.
 Healer.
 Holder of the unholdable and lover of the unlovable.